James Wilson-Rhead is a London-based composer whose work spans concert music, theatre, film, television, and animation.

 He has collaborated with major brands and creative agencies to compose music for advertising campaigns for Sony PlayStation, 3M, Chevrolet, Nestlé, and Branston Pickle.
 His work has also been featured in performances and installations at prestigious venues, including the National Gallery, the Tank Museum, and the London Transport Museum.

-In 2015, James collaborated with Sir Timothy Ackroyd and acclaimed film director Nicolas Roeg (Don’t Look Now, The Man Who Fell to Earth) to compose an original score and sound design for The Fuse—a play co-authored by Ackroyd and the late Dame Beryl Bainbridge.
-The West End preview run received critical acclaim, with discussions underway for a television adaptation.
+In 2015, James collaborated with Sir Timothy Ackroyd and acclaimed film director Nicolas Roeg (Don’t Look Now, The Man Who Fell to Earth) to compose an original score and sound design for The Fuse, which received critical acclaim during its West End preview run.

 James holds a Master’s degree (MComp) in Composition for Screen from the Royal College of Music, London, where he was generously supported by an Angela Nankivell and a Douglas and Hilda Simmonds Award.
 He also earned a Bachelor’s degree in Jazz (BMusJazz Hons) from Birmingham Conservatoire and a Postgraduate Certificate in Higher Education (PGCertHE) from the University of London.